adrienjoly/ideas/index.md

        data-dir="left"
        title="Powered by Lead Stories' OpenShareCount">0</a>
   </span>
-- #info Bookmarklet that sends an article to Pocket or Kindle, and keeps the source so that it can be easily retweeted.
+- <span class="hashtag">#info</span> Bookmarklet that sends an article to Pocket or Kindle, and keeps the source so that it can be easily retweeted.
   <span id="789405457" class="vote-button">
     <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
        class="twitter-share-button"